-The word values refers to things that matter to a person.
+The word values refers to "important and lasting beliefs or ideals shared by the members of a culture about what is good or bad and desirable or undesirable"^[1].
 What makes you feel good?
 What things would you be doing if you had all the time, money, and opportunities in the world?
 Questions like these help us define our own values.
-Every individual has his or her own values.

-Thinking about your own values can help you know what you want from life and from college.
+Thinking about your own values can help you know what you want from life and from university.
 Take a moment and consider the list of things in Activity 2 that are valued by some people.
 For each value, rate how important that thing is to you.